opst/knitfab-docs/04.examples/news-classification/ollama/ollama-setup.en.md

 > [!Note]
 >
 > For simplicity, this example deploys the Ollama Deployment and Service into the same namespace as Knitfab.
 > For enhanced security, consider deploying Ollama to a separate namespace.
-If you choose this approach, ensure you properly configure network access and permissions to allow evaluation runs to access the Ollama service in the other namespace.
+If you choose this approach, ensure your DNS query pointing to correct namespace and confirm evaluation runs can access the Ollama service.

 Create a YAML file defines an Ollama application deployment and service for a Kubernetes cluster.
 Save this content as `ollama.yaml`.
 Each section reponsible for:
 - **Deploys Ollama:** Creates a single Ollama pod using the `ollama/ollama` Docker image in the `knitfab` namespace.
 It allocates 4 CPU cores, 5GB of memory, and 1 GPU to the pod.
 Crucially, it downloads the `llama3.2` model on startup.